kagisearch/mustache-codegen/README.md

 func FooBar(buf *bytes.Buffer, data any)
 ```

-The function's name is based on the template file's name,
+The function's name is based on the template file's name.
-and generated package name can be changed with the `-go-package` option.
+The generated package name can be changed with the `-go-package` option.

 The template accesses the data via reflection.
 See the [support package][Go support package] for details on how Mustache tags